EventStore/EventStore/docs/security.md

 **Default**: `false`

+### Anonymous access to endpoints

-Similarly to streams above, anonymous access has historically been available to the `/stats` and `/gossip` endpoints, and the `HTTP OPTIONS` method.
+Similarly to streams above, anonymous access has historically been available to some http endpoints.

-This is now disabled by default but can be enabled with this setting.

-Anonymous access is still always granted to `/ping`, `/info`, the static content of the UI, and http redirects.
+Anonymous access to `/gossip`, `/stats` and the `HTTP OPTIONS` method can now be configured with the following two options.
+By default `/gossip` is still accessible anonymously but the others are not.
+Some clients currently rely on anonymous access to `/gossip`.
+This will likely change in the future.

+The `AllowAnonymousEndpointAccess` option controls anonymous access to these endpoints.
+Setting `OverrideAnonymousEndpointAccessForGossip` to `true` allows anonymous access to `/gossip` specifically, overriding the other option.

 | Format               | Syntax                                       |
 |:---------------------|:---------------------------------------------|